 Botulinum Toxin

-Botulinum Toxin or Botox as it is more commonly known is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve, which makes a muscle contract causing muscle paralysis.
-This is a relatively new treatment licensed to treat bladder urgency It will usually only be considered if medications have failed to improve your conditions.
-You can find out more about Botox as a bladder treatment here.
+Botulinum Toxin or Botox, as it is more commonly known, is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve, which makes a muscle contract, causing muscle paralysis.
+This is a relatively new treatment licensed to treat bladder urgency.
+It will usually only be considered if medications have failed to improve your condition.

 Detrusor Myectomy

 This is a major operation used to treat an overactive bladder with symptoms of urgency and frequency.
 It involves removing all or part of the outer muscle layer that surrounds the bladder.
-To find out more about the surgical procedure Detrusor Myectomy click here.
+Find out more about the Detrusor Myectomy surgical procedure.

 Sacral Nerve Stimulation

 Sacral Nerve Stimulation or Sacral Neuromodulation (SNM) is a device that is implanted under the skin in the upper buttock.
 It helps by correcting the messages that run along our nerve pathways.
-SNM is performed in two stages, first you will undergo an evaluation, and then, depending on your results you will be offered the implant.
-Find out how Sacral Nerve Stimulation works by clicking here.
+SNM is performed in two stages, first, you will undergo an evaluation, and then, depending on your results, you will be offered the implant.
+Find out how Sacral Nerve Stimulation works.

 Acupuncture